EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 recommended, and SQL injection detection (and forensics!) are merely two of the many reasons for doing so.

-If you don't have log_statement set to 'all', your only hope of direct detection is if one of the queries happens to get logged for some other reason, such as going over your log_min_duration_statement setting.
+If you don’t have log_statement set to ‘all’, your only hope of direct detection is if one of the queries happens to get logged for some other reason, such as going over your log_min_duration_statement setting.
 Good luck with that.
 /sarcasm.